AdobeDocs/experience-platform.en/help/query-service/data-distiller/ml-feature-pipelines/exploratory-analysis.md

 ## Next Steps

-By reading this document you have learned how to use Data Distiller to explore and analyze data from a Python notebook.
+By reading this document, you have learned how to use Data Distiller to explore and analyze data from a Python notebook.
 The next step in creating feature pipelines from Experience Platform to feed custom models in your machine learning environment is to [engineer features for machine learning](./feature-engineering.md).